aryulianto/aryulianto.github.io/_posts/2022-12-01-fr-ubuntu-conference-asia-2022-seoul-south-korea.md

 UbuCon Asia 2022 is the first in-person and online (hybrid) event, held in Seoul, South Korea from November 26 to 27 2022.

 **Before the conference**

 Just like applying for a visa to other countries, I handled my Korean visa myself and found the process to be relatively fast, taking about a week.
-The requirements were quite clear and I was assisted by Young Bin to obtain a business visa to Korea.
+The requirements were quite clear and I was assisted by [Youngbin Han](https://youngbin.xyz) to obtain a business visa to Korea.
 You can find the requirements at the following link.

 My flight departed from Terminal 3 Soetta Jakarta at 10:30 PM WIB and arrived in Incheon at 7:40 AM KST.
 The immigration process was also quite easy as I used the automatic gate.
 After leaving the airport, I immediately looked for T-money at a convenience store for transportation purposes during my stay there.
 My next destination was the Stanford Hotel Seoul, where I used Arex to get to Seoul with a travel time of just over an hour.

-Upon arriving at the hotel, I met new friends with Hrritik from India and Fenris from Malaysia.
+Upon arriving at the hotel, I met new friends with [Hrittik Roy](https://twitter.com/hrittikhere) from India and [Khairul Aizat Kamarudzzaman](https://www.facebook.com/myfenris) from Malaysia.
 On the first day, I went to the venue to check out the location where many local organizers were preparing for the event tomorrow.
-After that, I returned to the hotel to rest.
+After that, I bought food for lunch and returned to the hotel to rest.

 **Day 1 Conference**

 I attended several sessions and was quite impressed with the event organizers who provided Korea-English interpreters, making me comfortable and able to participate in any session in the main hall.
-I also met Seongsoo Cho from Openstack Korea, and was very happy to meet and talk alot with him!
+I also met [Seongsoo Cho](https://twitter.com/seongsoo_kr) from Openstack Korea, and was very happy to meet and talk alot with him!

 After the first day was over, I attended the conference dinner and mingled with speakers and other community folks at a fancy party room in Hongdae!